-We have started work to implement key recommendations from an independent bipartisan review of electricity and gas retail markets in areas including bills and marketing, competitiveness and regulatory codes.
+We are implementing key recommendations from an independent bipartisan review of electricity and gas retail markets in areas including bills and marketing, competitiveness and regulatory codes.

 Electricity and gas retail markets review implementation 2018